+1.7.
 Significance of the study

-This study finding will benefit:
+This study findings will benefit the following stakeholders

-Kenya Ministry of Education to design policies that aid in proper distribution of resources to all schools.
+Uganda Ministry of Education to design policies that aid in proper distribution of resources to all schools.

-The district supervisors will be able to make follow up of the policies designed by the government to see to it those resources are equally distributed and used effectively.
+The district supervisors will be able to make follow up of the policies designed by the government to see to it that resources are equally distributed and used effectively.

-In Kenya, this study acts as a stepping stone towards inter and intra generational distribution.
+In Uganda, this study acts as a stepping stone towards inter and intra generational distribution.